-Applicant : Most Rich Investment Limited represented by Top Bright Consultants Limited Sites : Lot 769 RP (Part) in D.D.
-99, San Tin, Yuen Long Site Areas : About 70,679 m Lease : Block Government Lease (demised for agricultural use) Plan : Approved San Tin Outline Zoning Plan (OZP) No. S/YL-ST/8 Zoning : "Other Specified Uses" annotated "Comprehensive Development to include Wetland Restoration Area" ("OU(CDWRA)") Applications : Temporary Container and Goods Vehicle Park and Open Storage of Construction Materials with Ancillary Tyre Repair Area, Site Office, Staff Canteen and Storage Uses for a Period of 18 Months
+Applicant : Most Rich Investment Limited represented by Top Bright Consultants

+Limited

+Sites : Lot 769 RP (Part) in D.D.
+99, San Tin, Yuen Long

+Site Areas : About 70,679 m2

+Lease: Block Government Lease (demised for agricultural use)

+Plan: Approved San Tin Outline Zoning Plan (OZP) No. S/YL-ST/8

+Zoning : "Other Specified Uses" annotated "Comprehensive Development to include

+Wetland Restoration Area" ("OU(CDWRA)")

+Applications : Temporary Container and Goods Vehicle Park and Open Storage of

+Construction Materials with Ancillary Tyre and Vehicle Repair Areas, Site

+Office, Staff Canteen and Storage Uses for a Period of 18 Months

-1. The Proposals
+1. The Proposal

-- 1.1 The applicant seeks planning permission to use the application site (the Site) for temporary container and goods vehicle park and open storage of construction materials with ancillary tyre repair and storage uses for a period of 18 months (Plan A-1a).
+- 1.1 The applicant seeks planning permission to use the application site (the Site) for temporary container and goods vehicle park and open storage of construction materials with ancillary tyre and vehicle repair areas, site office, staff canteen and storage uses for a period of 18 months (Plan A-1a).
 The Site falls within an area zoned "OU(CDWRA)" on the approved San Tin OZP No. S/YL-ST/8.
 The applied uses are neither Column 1 nor Column 2 uses of the "OU(CDWRA)" zone.
 According to the covering Notes of the OZP, temporary uses not exceeding a period of three years may be allowed subject to planning permission from the Town Planning Board (the Board), notwithstanding that the uses or developments are not provided for in terms of the OZP.
-The Site is currently paved and used for the applied uses together with workshops without valid planning permission (Plan A-2). - 1.2 The Site in whole or in part is the subject of 21 previous planning applications for permanent residential developments and various temporary uses, including 3 applications (No. A/YL-ST/553, 554 and 558) submitted by the same applicant as the current one for similar applied uses as the current application which were rejected by the Committee on 20.3.2020.
-Each of the above 3 applications occupy different parts of the current Site (Plan A-1d), and their total area is larger than the current Site.
-The applicant has applied for a review of the Committee's decision to reject these 3 cases.
-The Board on 25.9.2020 agreed to defer the consideration of the reviews pending the preparation and submission of further information by the applicant to address departmental comments.
+The Site is currently paved and used for the applied uses without planning permission (Plan A-2). - 1.2 The Site in whole or in part is the subject of 21 previous planning applications for permanent residential developments and various temporary uses, including 3 applications (No. A/YL-ST/553, 554 and 558) submitted by the same applicant as the current one for similar applied uses as the current application which were rejected by the Rural and New Town Planning Committee (the Committee) on

-1.3 The Site is accessible from Castle Peak Road - San Tin via local access.
-As compared to the three rejected applications, the number of run-in/run-outs has been reduced from 3 (one each for the respective application) to 2.
-As shown in Drawing A-1, two vehicular entrances of about 10-11m wide will be provided at the eastern side of the Site and manoeuvring and queuing spaces will be provided within the Site to avoid queuing back to or reversing onto the public road/local track.
+- 20.3.2020.
+Each of the above 3 applications occupies different parts of the current Site (Plan A-1c), and their total area is larger than the current Site. - 1.3 The Site is accessible from Castle Peak Road San Tin via local access.
+As compared to the 3 rejected applications, the number of run-in/run-outs has been reduced from 3 (one each for the respective application) to 2.
+As shown in Drawing A-1, two vehicular entrances of about 10-11m wide will be provided at the eastern side of the Site and manoeuvring and queuing spaces will be provided within the Site to avoid vehicles queuing back to or reversing onto the public road/local track.
 The layout plan, landscape plan, stormwater drainage plan and details of temporary structures are at Drawings A-1 to A-5.
-The major parameters of the current application in comparison with the 3 review applications are as follows:
+The major parameters of the current application in comparison with the 3 rejected applications are as follows: